 Today’s treatments for varicose veins don’t require a lengthy hospital stay, most varicose veins can be treated on an outpatient basis.
 Procedures available for varicose veins include:

 This method entails the use of medical glue to treat the veins by shutting and sealing the affected veins.
-VenaSeal glue is a safe, medically approved adhesive that seals the saphenous veins at the thigh.
+VenaSeal glue is a medically approved adhesive that seals the saphenous veins at the thigh.
 The sealing causes the vein to harden and is eventually absorbed into the body.

 Endovenous Laser Ablation